 Use 24-hour system: If on, the system time will be 24-hours, and off for 12 hours.

 About Oscilloscope

-In the "About" interface, view legal information, Android version, IP address, build number and other information.
+In the "About" interface, view Device name, Model, Android version, build number, legal information and other information.

 Accept online updates: turn off/on System update, app update, boot interface update, userguide update ...